singularlogic/mitigate-documentation/docs/o_sites.rst

 .. image:: assets/ed_2.png

-- Click on the “Save” button.
+- Apply the requirement changes in “Site Edit” panel, and click on the “Save” button.

 .. image:: assets/ds_3.png